-More than once, I’ve voiced the view that we tend to put the cart before the horse when it comes to learning, understanding, and knowing.
-Over the last few years, I’ve become relatively convinced that we only truly understand and learn what we already know intuitively.
+More than once, I’ve mentioned the likelihood that we put the cart before the horse when it comes to learning, understanding, and knowing.
+Over the last few years, I’ve become convinced that we only truly understand and learn what we already know intuitively.
 My suspicions began during our home schooling days as I began seeing subtle indications of this.

 When I first brought this up with my family, they all rolled their eyes, “Yeh, right” they said.
 However, constant brainwashing finally brought them to see my point.
 Brainwashing?
 Well, not exactly.
-I offered concrete examples that gradually helped sell them on my case — or are they just humoring me?
+I offered concrete examples that gradually helped sell them on my theory.

-I understand, but do I know? (p.70) is a recent post that attempts to deal with this off-the-wall point of view.
-Yes, all this may seem bizarre, but then knowing and understanding are mysterious, bottomless issues.
+I understand, but do I know? (p.70) is a post that attempts to deal with this off-the-wall point of view.
+Yes, all this may seem bizarre, but then knowing and understanding are actually mysterious matters.

 Low and behold, research reported in Science News, Geometric minds skip school (1), comes to the rescue.
-(Google: Flexible intuitions of Euclidean geometry in an Amazonian indigene group.)
+(Google [Flexible intuitions of Euclidean geometry in an Amazonian indigene group].)
 It seems Amazonian villagers grasp abstract spatial concepts despite lacking formal math education.
 They know geometric principles intuitively.
 Granted, my views on knowing and understanding are more radical and reach farther than that, but then I don’t have skeptical peer-reviewing scientists insisting on proof. 😉

 I regard the advanced knowledge civilization prides itself on as actually being based in innate knowing, as this research implies.
-The emergent property principle (see Tao as Emergent Property, p.121) helps support and give deeper context to my view that we only truly understand what we already innately know.
-Additionally, what often passes for understanding is merely mimicry as noted in Learning What You Know, p.112.
-That said, mimicry is certainly a key step on the path to tapping intuitive knowing and understanding.
+The emergent property principle (i.e., Tao as Emergent Property, p.121) helps support and gives deeper context to my view that we only truly understand what we already innately know.
+Additionally, what commonly passes for understanding is actually mimicry as noted in Learning What You Know, p.112.
+That said, mimicry is certainly a major step on the path to tapping intuitive knowing and understanding.